anabelaalvarez/tapjoypatternexercise/README.md

 This is a solution using: Java 11.09 Maven 3.6.3 JUnit 5 Lombok 1.18.6

+Main class com.tapjoy.patternexercise.PatternApplication is used for run the app.

+PatternApplication starts a ConsoleClient to input file paths or finish the app.

+ConsoleClient calls to the manager implementation that identifies and count lines that matchs with the pattern.

+Unit tests are  in /patternexercise/src/test/java/com/tapjoy/patternexercise using different cases for lines and files.

 <h2>Follow these steps to install and run the application</h2>

+Follow these steps to install and run the application clone source code from https://github.com/anabelaalvarez/tapjoypatternexercise.git

+build the application mvn clean install

+There is a file with lines provided in the exercise 001_tapjoy_provided.txt (in src/test/resources).
+You can move to our favourite path and then use it into the app.

+run the app mvn exec:java -Dexec.mainClass="com.tapjoy.patternexercise.PatternApplication"

+IMPORTANT NOTE:

+exit command finishes the console and the application.

 <h2>Assumptions</h2>
  * the pattern is canse-sensitive  ex: rtTr is invalid